- Launched: September 8, 1967, 07:57:01 UTC

 Because of a critical helium regulator leak in flight, a radically new descent profile was engineered in real time, and Surveyor V performed a flawless descent and soft landing within the rimless edge of a small crater, Mare Tranquillitatis, on a slope of about 20°.

-On October 15, 1967, after having been exposed to the 2-week deep freeze of the lunar night, Surveyor V responded immediately to the first turn-on command and operated until sunset of the second lunar day, October 24, 1967, during which time it transmitted over 1000 additional pictures.
+On October 15, 1967, after having been exposed to the two-week deep freeze of the lunar night, Surveyor V responded immediately to the first turn-on command and operated until sunset of the second lunar day, October 4, 1967, during which time it transmitted over 1,000 additional pictures.